 Consider getting the Navigo Easy Pass.
 This is a contactless pass that can be purchased for 2€ and topped up at ticket machines, retailers, or even on your smartphone with the “Bonjour RATP” app.
 Once the pass is purchased, it can be topped up with a single ticket for 1,90€ or with 10-carnet tickets for 14,90€.

-With the Go Paris Explorer Pass, you’ll have free access to 2, 3, 5, or 7 attractions in the French capital.
-This card could be particularly convenient (can save up to 60%).
+With the Go Paris Explorer Pass, you’ll get free access to 2, 3, 5, or 7 attractions in the French capital.
+This card is a great way to save, offering discounts of up to 60%.

-The metro is well organized and probably the fastest way to get around during your Paris city break.
+The metro is well-organized and likely the fastest way to get around during your Paris city break.

-Paris is like an open sky market, there are markets almost everywhere.
-Particularly at Christmas time, when they get really busy.
-You’ll find fresh bread, cheese, cured meat, sweets, and even wine!
-Eating at a local market, would save you money but also contribute sustainably to the local economy.
+Paris is like an open-air market, with markets found almost everywhere—especially during Christmas when they’re bustling.
+You’ll find fresh bread, cheese, cured meats, sweets, and even wine!
+Eating at a local market not only saves you money but also supports the local economy sustainably.

 READ ALSO